YunoHost/doc/admin.md

 ### Reset admin password

+<div class="text-error">Deprecated method, will not work on Yunohost 2.4 / Debian Jessie</div>

 To reset YunoHost admin password (Need a root user available)

 add the following lines to `/etc/slapd/slapd.conf`: